Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Existence of noncompact self-shrinkers with given genus

 In this section, we employ an equivariant min-max procedure to construct the self-shrinkers $\Theta_g\subset\R^3$ for any given $g\in\N$ as stated in Theorem \ref{thm:main}.
 Given $2\leq n\in\N$, the \emph{dihedral group} $\dih_{n}$ of order $2n$ is defined to be the discrete subgroup of Euclidean isometries acting on $\R^3$ generated by the rotations $\psi_\ell\colon\R^3\to\R^3$ of angle $\pi$ around the $n$ horizontal axes

 for $\ell\in\{1,\ldots,n\}$.
 In particular, $\dih_{n}$ contains the composition $\psi_{2}\circ\psi_{1}$ which acts as a rotation by angle $\frac{2\pi}{n}$ around the vertical axis

 It will be clear from the proof of Theorem \ref{thm:main} that the self-shrinker $\Theta_g$ in question contains the horizontal axes $\xi_1,\ldots,\xi_{g+1}$ and intersects the vertical axis $\xi_0$ orthogonally.
-By construction, we expect that $\Theta_g$ is actually invariant under the action of the anti-prismatic symmetry group $\dih_{(g+1)d}$, meaning in particular that in addition to the invariance under $\dih_{g+1}$ it is also invariant under reflections with respect to any plane spanned by $\xi_0$ and $\xi_{\ell+\frac{1}{2}}$ as defined in \eqref{eqn:axis0} and \eqref{eqn:axes}, but in our proofs it is more convenient to only work with the subgroup of rotations.
+By construction, we expect that $\Theta_g$ is actually invariant under the action of the anti-prismatic symmetry group of order $4(g+1)$, meaning in particular that in addition to the invariance under the dihedral group $\dih_{g+1}$ of order $2(g+1)$ it is also invariant under reflections with respect to any plane spanned by $\xi_0$ and $\xi_{\ell+\frac{1}{2}}$ as defined in \eqref{eqn:axis0} and \eqref{eqn:axes}, but in our proofs it is more convenient to work with the subgroup of rotations.